Emerald Ash Borers destroying TN ash trees - NewsBreak

 If you have a younger ash tree that has a trunk less than the width of a basketball, and it only has a little dieback at the top, you can treat it yourself with a chemical that can be purchased at most garden shops called Imidacloprid.

-“You basically dig down and dig a line around the bare mineral soil around the base of that tree and drench your solution all the way around it,” Phelps said.What are Synchronous Fireflies?
+“You basically dig down and dig a line around the bare mineral soil around the base of that tree and drench your solution all the way around it,” Phelps said.Hammerhead worms pose threat to TN’s earthworms

 The insecticide will then be absorbed by the roots into the rest of the tree, killing the larvae.